 These high-profile collaborations have not only boosted Ashley’s credibility in the true crime space but also significantly increased her audience reach and potential advertising revenue.

-Another crucial factor is her content diversification strategy.
+Another crucial factor is her content.
+Different ways of earning.
 Instead of relying solely on Crime Junkie, Ashley created multiple shows targeting different audience segments.
 This approach protects her business from algorithm changes or shifts in listener preferences that might affect any single show.

 Perhaps most importantly, Ashley maintained creative control by building her network rather than signing exclusively with a major platform.
 While this required more upfront work, it allowed her to keep a much larger percentage of revenue and build long-term wealth through owning her intellectual property.